aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/missing-features-in-openxml/_index.md

 Aspose.Words also provides source code examples for features missing in Open XML SDK.
 You can find:

-* A list of such features on the [“Missing Features of Open XML SDK Words”](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/MissingFeaturesofOpenXMLWordsv1.1) page
+* A list of such features on the [Missing Features of Open XML SDK Words](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/MissingFeaturesofOpenXMLWordsv1.1) page
 * Aspose.Words source code examples in the [GitHub repository](https://github.com/asposemarketplace/Aspose_for_OpenXML)

 {{% /alert %}}